saeedalig/mern-app-gitops/README.md

 ## ArgoCD Setup

 ### ArgoCD Application Manifest
-Since I'm deploying the applicatin in `staging` and `prod` envs, i also created the respective application definitions located at `argocd-apps/` directort with name `staging-app.yaml` and `prod-app.yaml`.
+Since I'm deploying the applicatin in `staging` and `prod` envs, I also created the respective application definitions located at `argocd-apps/` directort with name `staging-app.yaml` and `prod-app.yaml`.

 **staging-app.yaml:**